ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 - 2017, "Jump start responsive design" from SitePoint
 - Editing two books for Packt publishing
+- Technical editor for two books with Manning
 - Kubernetes Whitepaper for Weave.works
+- Working on a yet to be released book on Technical Writing for Packt publishing

 ### Courses